Drilling For Dollars – Types Of Small Smiles Treatments Kids Received

 It was not uncommon for children who were strapped down, or “papoosed”, to vomit or urinate on themselves because of the fear and stress they were experiencing.

-Since many parents were completely unaware of the treatment their kids received as Small Smiles patients, it is imperative that any parent of a child who attended the dental center call us toll-free at 888-888-2110 or order a free copy of our book, Small Smiles, Big Injuries today.
+Since many parents were completely unaware of the treatment their kids received as Small Smiles patients, it is imperative that any parent of a child who attended the dental center call a skilled attorney toll-free or order a free copy of our book, Small Smiles, Big Injuries today.